TosbackCgusBridge-Bot/CGUs-versions/Cvs/Privacy Policy.md

-You can request the removal or modification of the personal information you have provided to us by sending an email to the appropriate area under "Contact Us".
+You can request the removal or modification of the personal information you have provided to us by sending an email to the appropriate area under “Contact Us”.
 For your protection, we may only implement requests with respect to the personal information associated with the particular email address that you use to send us your request, and we may need to verify your identity and obtain information on the context in which you provided your personal information before implementing your request.
 We will try to accommodate your request as soon as reasonably practicable.